Mauro Riquicho: Club career

 Born in Cascais, Lisbon District of Mozambican descent, Riquicho joined Sporting CP's youth system at the age of 12.
 On 27 April 2013, still a junior, he made his professional debut with the B team, playing the full 90 minutes in a 1–1 away draw against C.D.
 Aves in the Segunda Liga.

 Riquicho scored his only goal in the competition on 11 December 2013, but in a 3–1 away loss to S.L.
 Benfica B. He went on to have a long spell on the sidelines, due to a fracture to his left fibula.

 International career

 Riquicho represented Portugal at the 2015 FIFA U-20 World Cup.
-He played all matches in New Zealand, helping his country reach the quarter-finals.
+He played all matches in New Zealand, helping his country to reach the quarter-finals.

-Riquicho won his only cap for the under-21 team on 8 September 2015, playing the entire 6–1 away rout of Albania in the 2017 UEFA European Championship qualifiers.
+Riquicho won his only cap for the under-21 team on 8 September 2015, starting and finishing the 6–1 away rout of Albania in the 2017 UEFA European Championship qualifiers.

+Jiu-Jitsu Athlete career

+After his career in soccer Riquicho embraced another sport - Brazilian Jiu-Jitsu - competing at the highest level - Placing second in the 2025 IBJJF World Jiu-Jitsu Championships in the Ultra Heavy weight division representing Team Gracie Barra Cascais from Portugal.
+He currently keeps on competing actively and is ranked number 2 in the World in his weight class.